vanus-labs/docs/content/cloud-docs/source/mongodb/setup.md

 7. Copy the connection string provided in step3 of the **Connect to Cluster** page.

-8. Paste the command in your terminal, you would be prompted for your password.
+8. Paste the command in your terminal; you will be prompted for your password.
 Type the password you set for database authentication.

 ![](images/successful%20mongosh%20connection.png)